ndilieto/uacme/README.md

 name server supports [RFC2136][RFC2136] ([bind][bind] does, [nsd][nsd] doesn't).

 https://gitlab.alpinelinux.org/alpine/infra/docker/uacme-nsd-wildcard
-is another example that works with nsd.
+is another example that works with [nsd][nsd].

 ## tls-alpn-01 challenge support

-[ualpn][ualpn] is a lightweight proxying [tls-alpn-01][RFC8737] challenge responder , designed to handle incoming HTTPS connections on port 443.
+[ualpn][ualpn] is a lightweight proxying [tls-alpn-01][RFC8737] challenge responder, designed to handle incoming HTTPS connections on port 443.
 Most of the time it just transparently proxies connections to the real web server (which can be on either another machine, or a different TCP port on the same machine).